 Access to OneStream is restricted to users with a valid logon ID and password.
 Prospective OneStream users must complete, sign, and submit an approved Administrative Resource Center System Access Form for End User Application to request access to OneStream.
 The end user's signature indicates that they are familiar with the Privacy Act information and security requirements and will comply with computer security requirements established by Fiscal Service and ARC.
 The form defines the user's access specifications, which will allow the user to perform his/her duties in OneStream.
 Changes to existing user profiles require an e-mail to be sent to the Oracle Support Team mailbox by an authorized individual at the customer agency, requesting the change, and defining what access should be added/deleted/changed.
 In order to remove a user's access, customer agencies submit a request for account termination.
-At that time, the OneStream user access is end-dated in the system to remove their access.
-Annually, ARC generates a report listing system users for each customer agency for review as part of the annual recertification process.
-The Oracle Support Team updates the permissions for users based on the responses received from the customer agencies.
+At that time, the OneStream user access is end-dated in the system to remove their access within 48 hours.
+OneStream end user's access is monitored, and end dated after 60 days of inactivity by an RPA.
+ARC OneStream system administrator access is also monitored and end-dated after 30 days of inactivity by an RPA.
+Annually, the ARC generates a report listing system users for each customer agency for review.
+The Service Desk Branch updates the permissions for users based on the responses received from the customer agencies.

 OneStream access is restricted using a series of cube views, roles, and workflows.
-User access is restricted based off the cube (cubes limit users' access to a specific customer's data) and roles assigned.
+User access is restricted based off the cube (cubes limit users' access to a specific customer agency's data) and roles assigned.

-The System Administrator responsibility in OneStream is limited to certain OSD/SPSD employees requiring the access for the performance of job duties.
+The system administrator responsibility in OneStream is limited to certain CSD/OSD/SPSD employees requiring the access for the performance of job duties.
 Administrator duties include user setup and cube/role/workflow creation and assignment.